-What is the difference between a K-Pouch and BCIR?
+Q: What's the difference between a K-pouch and BCIR?

-Ultimately, it is up to the surgeon to decide which ileostomy procedure is the right choice for you.
-Both the Kock pouch and a BCIR require the patient to have an adequate length of small intestine available to create the reservoir.
-This procedure is a good choice for those with a history of medical problems caused by an external pouch or anyone who wants to live bag free.
+DS: Ultimately, it is up to the patient and surgeon to decide which continent ileostomy procedure is the right choice.
+Both the Kock pouch and a BCIR require having an adequate length of small intestine available to create the reservoir.
+This procedure is a good choice for those with a history of medical problems caused by an external pouch or anyone who wants to live without an ileostomy.
 The K-pouch and BCIR both put the patient back in control of their bowels, allowing them to live free of the burden of an external bag.